RegularFriend/Grassdancer_StyleGuide/README.markdown

 ###Classes & Functions

-Every class and function should have a visual studio ```<summary>``` comment directly above its declaration.
+Classes and functions that see heavy use should have a Visual Studio ```<summary>``` comment directly above their declarations.
 This will create a Visual Studio tooltip explaining to other members of our team what the function does.
 If the function can be described in one line, this comment should be inline.
 If the description is longer than a line, this comment can span multiple lines.
 For these comments to work they must be proceeded by ```///``` instead of just ```//```.

 __Inline Example:__